History of Publications

 American Ancestors, our members-only magazine is published four times a year.
 This award-winning publication presents the latest news and offerings from American Ancestors and NEHGS, as well as a range of appealing feature articles and regular columns.

-Mayflower Descendant began in 1899 as a publication of the Massachusetts Society of Mayflower Descendants.
-The journal has been a major source for Mayflower research and records, as well as for other early families in southeastern Massachusetts.
-Record abstracts, English and Dutch origins, and serial published genealogies have long been staples of the journal.
-Recent articles have featured Mayflower descendants who are also Native and African American, as well as notable figures.
-Articles have also utilized DNA testing as additional genealogical evidence
+Mayflower Descendant was published in 1899 by the Massachusetts Society of Mayflower Descendants, and has since become a major resource for research on families of the Mayflower and early southeastern Massachusetts.
+Longstanding features include record abstracts, English and Dutch origins, and serial published genealogies.
+Recent articles include notable Mayflower descendants, profiles of descendants who also have Native American or African American heritage, and research using DNA testing as genealogical evidence.

 Newbury Street Press